conan-io/docs/cheatsheet.rst

 The local cache
 +++++++++++++++

-The local package cache is located at ~/.conan/data.
+The local package cache is located at ~/.conan/data by default (but this is configurable).

 Clear packages from cache: